Welcome

 Founded in 1905, the Circle is affiliated to the Alliance Française which provides us with financial support.

 We meet at BAWA on alternate Thursdays from October to May each year.
-Our programme is very varied and we have French speakers on a wide range of subjects (including art, music, geography, culture and society), informal conversation evenings, a literary discussion and a ‘café-concert’ – an evening of poetry and music presented by our members.
+Our programme is very varied and we have French speakers on a wide range of subjects (including art, music, geography, culture and society), informal conversation evenings, a literary discussion (Le Chapeau de Mitterrand this year) and a ‘café-concert’ – an evening of poetry and music presented by our members.

 Outside the programme, we enjoy dinners in local restaurants in Bristol and trips to see French films.